CYINT/cyint-aws-ml-ops-tools/README.md

 Delete the `dist` folder if it already exists.
 Don't forget to increment the version number in `setup.py `prior to building.
-`python3 setup.py bdist_wheel` to create the `dist` folder containing the package build.
+`poetry build` to create the `dist` folder containing the package build.

 ## Deploy to pypi